Skip to main content

 With a subscription:

-- the source certificate is renewed on the source system
+• the source certificate is renewed on the source system (the hub), not using ACME on the local instance.

-- the consuming instance retrieves the source certificate when it updates
+• the consuming instance retrieves the source certificate either when it updates (Push/Auto mode) or just when due for renewal (Pull mode)

 Common Uses

-- one Hub-managed certificate is deployed to multiple managed instances
+• one Hub-managed certificate needs to be deployed to multiple services or servers

 Access Control